Sony and Microsoft don’t know the price of the PlayStation 5 and Xbox Series X

 The magic thing about price is that it’s the one thing in this whole complex, interlocking industrial system that Microsoft and Sony can control up until the last minute.
 Physical and economic forces are too powerful to overcome when it comes to the cost of the AMD processor, shipping, or packaging (which is probably $30 per unit alone).

 And both of these companies have a lot of experience eliminating slack from the supply chain.
-So even if they find a new better way to produce a console, it’ll take years to implement these learnings.
+So even if they find a new better way to produce a console, it will take years to implement these learnings.

 The PlayStation 5 and Xbox Series X are coming this holiday, though.
 And Sony and Microsoft want to give their consoles every advantage at launch.
 But it’s not like they can go back and add new hardware.